chucknewmanjr/PerformanceExperiment/More/README.md

 - **wait_type** - What the other session is doing while this session is waiting.

 ## mode column
 The trick to understanding lock modes is the lock compatability matrix.
 For example, one session can hold a shared lock on a page while another session is granted an update and vice versa.
-If a lock request is blocked, compare the lock modes of the blocked lock and the blocking lock.
+That's not the case for 2 sessions requesting update locks.
+One of those sessions will have to wait until the other one completes its transaction.
+If you see that a lock request is blocked, compare the lock modes of the blocked and blocking locks.

 <img width="357" alt="lock-compatibility-matrix" src="https://github.com/chucknewmanjr/PerformanceExperiment/assets/33396894/cf5d2ca9-330d-494a-bc89-0bc214cacfdd">